locoda/Packt-Book-Grabber/README.md

    ```shell
    python3 script.py -c -d 1
    ```

-7. If you want to upload to dropbox:
+7. If you want to upload to dropbox:

    You have to config `dropbox` field in `credential.json` file.
 You can go to [Dropbox Developers](https://www.dropbox.com/developers/apps/) to create an app for this use.
 You do have to generate `access token` and put into `credential.json` file.